Occupational Health Guidance

 Data security and confidentiality

-• OH involves sensitive personal data.
-Ensure the provider complies with UK GDPR and the Data Protection Act 2018, uses encryption, has role-based access controls, and operates clear consent and retention policies.
-A Data Processing Agreement and a transparent Privacy Notice should be available.
+Occupational health involves sensitive personal data.
+The provider should comply with UK GDPR and the Data Protection Act 2018, use encryption, operate role-based access controls and maintain clear consent and retention policies.
+Request their Data Processing Agreement and Privacy Notice before entering into a contract.

 Disclaimer: This page provides general information for procurement planning.
 It is not legal or clinical advice.
 Service availability, response times and delivery locations are subject to scheduling, eligibility and contract terms.